Is your page load speed lagging?

 It’s major benefit?
 The application was designed to run almost twice as fast as previous versions.

-So, if you’re hosting provider isn’t using PHP7, you may want to start looking for one that does.
+So, if your hosting provider isn’t using PHP7, you may want to start looking for one that does.
 This tweak alone could improve your site speed significantly.

 The other thing you’ll want to check is if your site is serving resources via HTTP/2 protocol.